Recognizing the best workplaces for North American truck drivers

 In addition, the following Fleets to Watch were also announced.

-Once a company accepts their driver's nomination, CarriersEdge will contact them and have them complete an electronic questionnaire and telephone interview.
-Senior management and a random sampling of the company's drivers will be surveyed to learn more about aspects of the company's workplace environment such as compensation, safety practices, benefits, equipment, training, etc. The answers to the survey reveal the key innovations that help to attract and retain skilled personnel in the trucking industry.
+Once a company accepts their driver's nomination, CarriersEdge will contact them and have them complete an electronic questionnaire detailing aspects of the company's workplace environment such as compensation, safety practices, benefits, equipment, and training.
+The questionnaire is supplemented by a telephone interview with senior management and a survey of a random sampling of the company's drivers and owner-operators.
+The information gathered through this process reveals the key innovations that help to attract and retain skilled personnel in the trucking industry.

 The top 20 finalists will be identified as Best Fleets to Drive For® and will be announced at the end of January.
-From this pool, companies will then be divided into both "small" and "large" categories, and two overall winners will be recognized March 25-28, 2018, at the TCA Annual Convention in Kissimmee, Florida.
+From this pool, companies will then be divided into both "small" and "large" categories, and two overall winners will be recognized March 10-12, 2019, at the TCA Annual Convention in Las Vegas, Nevada.

 In late-October, companies that have been nominated (or believe they will be nominated) and are considering participating are invited to learn more about the survey requirements through a free webinar outlining the questions that surveyors will ask, data requirements, and methods for collecting better information.

 To view best practices from last year's survey and profiles of the overall winners, visit BestFleetsToDriveFor.com.
 To view the program's Facebook page, visit www.facebook.com/BestFleetsToDriveFor.
-Use the hashtag #BestFleets18 to join the conversation.
+Use the hashtag #BestFleets19 to join the conversation.